Patrick Mahomes’ Girlfriend Brittany Matthews Shows Serious Cleavage In Latest Workout Videos

 For the first clip, Matthews was recorded from the side while she laid on a workout bench.
 She held a dumbbell above her chest with arms extended, and lowered it back behind her head.
 This angle treated fans to a view of her bust in the revealing sports top.

 The social media influencer stood in a half-squat for the next exercise.
 She was once again filmed from the side, and this time Matthews held a dumbbell in her right hand as she extended her arm back.
 Her toned legs and curvy backside were on full display for this slide.
-In the last clip, the model sat on the edge of a bench with her body hunched over and a dumbbell in each hand.
+In the last clip, Matthews sat on the edge of a bench with her body hunched over and a dumbbell in each hand.
 Matthews extended her arms out with her feet planted together and her head hanging down.

 In the caption, the former soccer pro included instructions for the workout, and tagged sportswear company, Balance Athletica.